ufoss-org/ufoss-website/docs/kotysa/kotysa-spring-jdbc.md

 ---
 title: kotysa-spring-jdbc
+prev: ./kotysa-android
-prev: ./kotysa-spring-r2dbc
+next: ./kotysa-spring-r2dbc
 ---

 # Kotysa for Spring JDBC

 ## Dependency

-kotysa-spring-jdbc is a single dependency you can add to your Spring project. \
+`kotysa-spring-jdbc` is a single dependency you can add to your Spring project. \
-This is a companion version for spring-jdbc 5.3.x (included in Spring boot 2.6.X, 2.5.x and 2.4.x) and does not replace it.
+This is a companion version for `spring-jdbc` 5.3.x (included in Spring boot 2.6.X, 2.5.x and 2.4.x) and does not replace it.

 ```groovy
 repositories {